-Now available from VTech, Flipsies combine traditional role play with collectible dolls and accessories, as well as VTech’s proprietary MagicPoint interactive technology.
-The line offers a variety of ways to play and has eight introductory themes that encourage girls to be anything they want to be, whether it’s a doctor, a marine biologist, a teacher, a baker, a rock star, a veterinarian, a fashion designer, or a princess.
+Flipsies, a new line from VTech combining traditional role play with collectible dolls, accessories, and VTech’s proprietary MagicPoint interactive technology, is now available everywhere.
+Flipsies offers a variety of ways to play and has eight introductory themes that encourage girls to be anything they want to be, whether it’s a doctor, a marine biologist, a teacher, a baker, a rock star, a veterinarian, a fashion designer, or a princess.

 by Reyne Rice, trend hunter, toy trend expert, industry analyst, and consultant

 Smart tech for kids is no longer buzzword lingo.
 It has become a reality and has grown to encompass so much more than just technology added to toys to make them interesting or “tech-y.”
 Today, kids’ technology-enhanced products offer engaging and explorative play patterns that span a wide spectrum of categories.
 And while there are new technologies being used in these toys, the thrill is in the play experience, not in the technology itself.
 New technology enhances and extends play patterns way beyond how kids were playing in past decades.
 Plus, parents, older siblings, caregivers, and educators are all using new technology that companies are translating into toys and tech products for kids’ worldwide.

 Nearly 150 volunteers from the Toy Industry Foundation (TIF) and the National Court Appointed Special Advocates Association (CASA) gave gift packages to 7,000 foster children in need throughout Southern California as part of the TIF’s annual Play Your Part event.
 Forty-one companies from the toy industry participated in the event, including Funrise Toy Corp., Jakks Pacific, Mattel, Patch Products, Tomy International, and VTech Electronics North America, as Big Heart and Specialty level event sponsors.